 Classicality is a recipe for micro-experiential zombies.

-But decoherence is too powerful, rapid and uncontrollable to allow unified quantum minds.
+And decoherence is too powerful, rapid and uncontrollable to allow unified quantum minds.
 You’re too hot.

 Maybe so.
 But I think this dismissal is too quick.
-Experimental (dis)confirmation of the “Schrödinger neurons” conjecture is needed - not back-of-an-envelope calculations of decoherence-timescales followed by claims of a reductio ad absurdum: Max Tegmark's rebuttal of quantum mind is often cited (cf. "The Importance of Quantum Decoherence in Brain Processes).
+Experimental (dis)confirmation of the “Schrödinger neurons” conjecture is needed – not back-of-an-envelope calculations of decoherence timescales followed by claims of a reductio ad absurdum: Max Tegmark's rebuttal of quantum mind is often cited (cf. "The Importance of Quantum Decoherence in Brain Processes).
 Recall that according to the intrinsic nature argument, experience discloses the essence of the physical.
 The intrinsic nature argument isn’t focused on dynamical timescales, but rather on the intrinsic, experiential nature of individual quantum states.
 If classical physics were true, then non-materialist physicalism would entail we are micro-experiential zombies.
 Classical physics is false.
-Instead, we are quantum minds running subjectively classical world-simulations.
+So instead, we are quantum minds running subjectively classical world-simulations.
 Or so I reckon:

 Let’s step back a moment.
 What would an empirically successful post-materialist science entail?

-Any new scientific paradigm must (1) explain all the empirical successes of the old theory, (2) resolve its failures and anomalies and (3) make truly novel, precise, experimentally falsifiable predictions that can (dis)confirm the theory to the satisfaction of proponents and critics alike.
+Any new scientific paradigm must (1) explain all the empirical successes of the old theory, (2) resolve its failures and anomalies and (3) make truly novel, precise and experimentally falsifiable predictions that can (dis)confirm the theory to the satisfaction of proponents and critics alike.
 Non-materialist physicalism satisfies these criteria.
 If the phenomenal binding of experience into perceptual objects and definite outcomes is not a classical phenomenon, then the interference signature will tell us.
 Rephrased, this is an empirical question to be resolved experimentally by the normal methods of science.

 MV: So it is because only quantum coherent states could constitute the “ontological unity” of a unitary, “bound” mind.
 Decoherent states are not and could not, on your view, be ontologically unitary in the required sense?

 DP: Yes.
 Let’s assume, provisionally, non-materialist physicalism: experience discloses the intrinsic nature of the physical.
 Non-materialist physicalism entails that all and only the world’s fundamental physical properties are experiential.
 So what’s it like, subjectively, to instantiate coherent superpositions of electric current running in opposite directions, or macromolecules in a superposition of two distinct locations – i.e. classically impossible “Schrödinger kittens” that experimentalists have created?
-Most relevantly here, what’s it like, subjectively, to instantiate coherent superpositions of neuronal feature-processors – the neuronal feature-processors that temporally coarse-grained neuroscanning identifies as firing synchronously when you experience a perceptual object?
+Most relevantly here, what’s it like, subjectively, to instantiate coherent superpositions of neuronal feature-processors that temporally coarse-grained neuroscanning identifies as firing synchronously when you experience a perceptual object?
 Is it like experiencing, say, a cat?
 I don’t know.
-The obvious answer is “Nothing at all!” because the effective sub-femtosecond lifetime of neuronal superpositions is too short.
+The obvious answer is, “Nothing at all!” because the effective sub-femtosecond lifetime of neuronal superpositions is too short.
 But if it’s not like anything to instantiate coherent superpositions of neuronal feature-processors, then non-materialist physicalism is false and the Hard Problem returns.
-Superpositions are individual states – i.e. fundamental physical features of the world - not mere unbound aggregates of classical mind-dust.
+Superpositions are individual states – i.e. fundamental physical features of the world – not mere unbound aggregates of classical mind-dust.
 On this story, decoherence (cf. Quantum decoherence) explains phenomenal unbinding.
 If we are looking for a perfect structural match between the formalism of physics and phenomenology, the sub-femto realm is where we’ll find it.

 Schrödinger himself was a perceptual direct realist – expressly so.
 Schrödinger speaks of the health status of his eponymous cat being settled by “direct observation”.
-But as far as I can tell, only the vehicle of neuronal superpositions allows subjectively classical content – our everyday world of experience
+But as far as I can tell, only the vehicle of neuronal superpositions allows subjectively classical content – our everyday world of experience.

 One critical response might run as follows.
-OK, suppose for the sake of argument that non-materialist physicalism is true.
+Suppose for the sake of argument that non-materialist physicalism is true.
 Suppose that "dynamical collapse" theories are false and neuronal superpositions are both real and experiential.
 Their "ontological unity" is worthless; such fleeting superpositions yield only psychotic binding, mere functionless "noise", not the promised perfect structural match Their existence doesn't explain the well-ordered, law-like virtual world of one's everyday experience.